nicohvi/stump/README.md

 "Hey, it's not working!"

-This can totally happen, so just open up an `issue` and I'll get right on it!
+This can totally happen, so just open up an issue and I'll get right on it!

 ## License

-Copyright (c) `@nicovhi`, released under the MIT License.
+Copyright (c) @nicovhi, released under the MIT License.